TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/TypoScriptParserApi/CustomConditions.rst

 the subsequent TypoScript will be parsed.

-To enable this condition, we simply create an instance of our class and pass it to the TypoScript parser upon callings the :code:`parse()` method.
+To enable this condition, we simply create an instance of our class and pass it to the TypoScript parser upon callings the :php:`parse()` method.

 Let's test the custom condition class from the code listing